Last Updated on September 19, 2023

 Patience is not a virtue of mine.
-Albeit convenient, online shopping obviously lacks immediate gratification.
+Albeit convenient, online shopping lacks immediate gratification.
 And when you’re in a time crunch like the One Room Challenge where you pick one room to transform from hot mess to hallelujah and only have 6 weeks to do so, well, waiting a week for deliveries was probably not my smartest move.
 I’m now thinking instead of napping last Sunday, I really should have driven my lazy bum to West Elm, but instead, I chose to buy them off the interwebs and sleep.
-Now I pay the price and pace like a caged animal.
+Now, I pay the price and pace like a caged animal.
 I also have to apologize upfront.
 My lighting acted up while shooting, so you’ll have to excuse the mediocre iPhone imagery in this post.
 Hopefully, I’ll get this snafoo repaired before next week’s shoot.
 Hey!
 One Room Challenge!
 You’re kicking my anxiety into overdrive!

-As a trade-off for poor lighting with a yellowish tinge, the universe balanced itself out and the delivery gods pulled a rabbit outta their hat.
-Last Thursday afternoon, I received the call…you know, THE call I’ve been waiting for.
+As a trade-off for poor lighting with a yellowish tinge, the universe balanced itself out, and the delivery gods pulled a rabbit outta their hat.
+Last Thursday afternoon, I received the call…you know, THE call I’d been waiting for.
 The chair was ready for delivery and would be arriving Saturday afternoon.
 I must say, it’s gorgeous online, but in person, it’s even more cha-cha cool.
 It’s soft, elegant, glam, feminine…it’s like my fairy godmother took a Disney Princess and turned her into a chair.
 If you remember, I was a tad bit nervous about how the chair would look with the Loloi Anastasia rug.
 I kinda just pictured it all in my head and went for it.
 As you can see, it’s like peanut butter and jelly.